Skip to main content

 If you have memory difficulties or cognitive conditions such as dementia, keeping track of daily routines can become more difficult.
 Gentle, well‑timed prompts can make a big difference.

 Visual displays, spoken reminders, vibrating watches and talking alarm clocks can support everyday tasks such as taking medication, attending appointments and following daily routines.
-Some systems also allow carers or family members to set personalised reminders, helping individuals remain organised and confident.
+Some systems also allow carers or family members to set personalised reminders.

 Certain types of seizures can be detected electronically with specialist technology.
 These detectors monitor patterns such as repetitive movement, sound or changes in heart rate.
 They are often used overnight, positioned under the mattress or worn as a discreet device.

 If the device notices activity which might suggest a seizure, an alert can be sent to a pager or smart device.
-This allows help to arrive sooner, and can provide reassurance to both the individual and unpaid carers.
+This allows help to arrive sooner, and can provide reassurance to both to you and and unpaid carers.

 Technology can help create a safer, more supportive home environment.
 Bed and chair sensors can alert a carer if you get up unexpectedly, helping to reduce falls or wandering risks.
 Door, room and movement sensors provide early warnings and reassurance for families.